 This course explores language use and language history, particularly in the New York metropolitan area.
 It is an investigation of the features of indigenous languages of the Americas as well as those belonging to the influx of languages from around the world, revealing their deep-seated similarities and surprising differences.
 It examines the preservation and change of languages and their use in cultural communities in the urban setting.

-Prerequisite: CSE099, ENA/ENG/ESA099/ENC101, ESL/R099 Pre- or Corequisite: MAT095
+Prerequisite: CSE099, ENA/ENG/ESA099/ENC101, ESL/R099 Pre- or Corequisite: MAT095 This is a Writing Intensive course.

 ELN194 The Puerto Rican Community Minority Group Experience